 There's no question that the Cascade Mountain Tech poles are an excellent value, especially considering the included interchangeable tips.
 These poles are less than half the cost of many mid-range poles and a quarter the cost of our most expensive contenders.
-If you just need a basic trekking pole without too many bells and whistles and you're not looking to break the bank, this is a great pole.
+If you just need a basic trekking pole without too many bells and whistles and you're not looking to break the bank, this is a great option.